-Dallin Glenn is an associate in Sterne Kessler’s Trial & Appellate Practice Group.
-Dallin has worked in many aspects of intellectual property law, including litigation at the U.S. International Trade Commission (ITC) and in district courts, post-grant patent challenges at the USPTO, drafting patent applications and pursuing global prosecution strategies, and providing opinions on intellectual property matters.
+Dallin Glenn is a director in Sterne Kessler’s Trial & Appellate Practice Group.
+Dallin has worked in many aspects of intellectual property law and frequently litigates issues at the intersection of intellectual property and agency administrative procedure.
+Dallin's work includes litigation at the U.S. International Trade Commission (ITC) and in district courts, post-grant patent challenges at the USPTO, drafting patent applications and pursuing global prosecution strategies, and providing opinions on intellectual property matters.
 Representative technologies include biologics, pharmaceuticals, polymers, semiconductors, electrical equipment, wireless communications, construction materials, abrasive ceramics, and automotive technologies.

 Before law school, Dallin researched bioethanol production from microbial catalysts using synthesis gas.
 His work involved optimizing yields, understanding enzyme pathways, and analyzing products using gas chromatography and mass spectrometry.
 Dallin earned his B.S. in chemical engineering from Brigham Young University.